mui/material-ui/docs/data/joy/components/radio/radio.md

 ### Overlay

 To make the whole container in which the radio button is in clickable, use the `overlay` prop.
+You can pass the prop to `RadioGroup` (will be forwarded to all radios under it) or to individual `Radio` directly.

 {{"demo": "OverlayRadio.js"}}

 :::info
 💡 **Tip:** Use the CSS variable `--Radio-action-radius` to control the border radius of the clickable area.
 :::

+### Position

+To swap the label and radio position, use the CSS property `flex-direction: row-reverse`.

+{{"demo": "RadioPositionEnd.js"}}

 ### Icon